shopware/admin-extension-sdk/docs/docs/guide/api-reference/window.md

 | `newTab` | false | false | The message of the notification |

 #### Return value:
-Returns a Promise without data.
+Returns a promise without data.

 ### Reload page